Love was his real work

 When it was too late

-The ice machine surgeon froze the cancer
+The ice-machine surgeon froze the cancer

-Burned his guts
+Burned through his guts

 Plastic clamp to stop his piss